sonar-solutions/sonarLearning-GH-ADOPipelines/README.md

 ## Overview

-This project is an example of setting up the SonarScanner Analysis with GitHub Actions pipeline for a python project.
+This repository is an example of setting up the SonarScanner Analysis with GitHub Actions pipeline for a python project.
 We have multiple CI/CD Pipeline examples, one for connecting to SonarQube Server instance and the other to SonarQube Cloud instance.

 **PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH GITHUB ACTION PIPELINES**
 [GitHub - SonarQube Server Integration](https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/github-integration/introduction/)
 [GitHub Actions Pipelines - SonarQube Cloud](https://docs.sonarsource.com/sonarqube-cloud/getting-started/github/#ci-based-analysis)

-## Important Information in Pipeline Examples
+## Important Information in Examples
-- on triggers are set to only execute on changes to specific branches and a specific directory in the project, this can be modified with whatever trigger you would want to use.
+- On triggers are set to only execute on changes to specific branches and a specific directory in the project, this can be modified with whatever trigger you would want to use.
-- they have shallow fetch set to 0. this is required for SonarScanner to properly analyze your project.
+- They have shallow fetch set to 0. this is required for SonarScanner to properly analyze your project.
-- for more information on how to limit your analysis scope and parameters available, please check **SonarScanner Analysis Scope** and **SonarScanner Analysis Parameters** in the Important Links section.
+- For more information on how to limit your analysis scope and parameters available, please check **SonarScanner Analysis Scope** and **SonarScanner Analysis Parameters** in the Important Links section.
 - The action used for SonarScanner Analysis is **sonarqube-scan-action**, which applies for both SonarQube Server and SonarQube Cloud.
 But they require different parameters.
 Examples for both are provided.
     - SonarQube Cloud Example: sonarqube-cloud.yml
     - SonarQube Server Example: sonarqube-server.yml